vogler75/automation-gateway/README.md

 ![Gateway](doc/Gateway.png)

 # Version History
+1.17 Added CrateDB as supported JDBC database for logging
 1.16 JDBC Logger to write field values to relational databases
 1.15.1 Added BrowsePath to GraphQL OPC UA node (with Full option)
 1.15 Nats Logger to write field values to a Nats server